tjustsoup/Deadly-Weather-Data/README.md

 You may have to run `npm install --force` to force the dependencies.
 It's okay, they don't mind.

 ### 2. Add your mapbox token.
-In the index.tsx file at the end of the code, copy and paste your mapbox token.
+In the App.tsx file at the end of the code (line 266), copy and paste your mapbox token.

 ### 3. Start using `npm start`.
 This will pull up your browser on localhost:3000.
 Webpack has been persnickety recently, so the .env file should bypass the warning it likes to pop up with.
 If not, the console will tell you what to do.